 Author: George Richmond

 George has grown up on an organic dairy farm in Gloucestershire.
-Currently he is a history undergraduate student at Fitzwilliam College in Cambridge University.
-At university he has set-up a podcast called Chat with George, interviewing various people including Baroness Natalie Bennett and Baroness Sally Morgan.
+He studied history at Fitzwilliam College in Cambridge University.
+He now works as Policy Officer for the Young Fabian Environment Network.
+At university he set up a podcast called Chat with George, interviewing various people including Baroness Natalie Bennett and Baroness Sally Morgan.
 Since lock-down George has become increasingly interested in UK food and agricultural policy which has led him to write a number of pieces for West England Bylines and for the Young Fabians on this.
 He advocates for government leadership in rebuilding our food systems and a change in the structures governing the food system, with him emphasising the need for a holistic approach to food.

 For the last couple of months I have been immersed in university final exams, preventing me from writing or paying much attention to current affairs.
 Despite this, I still saw how quickly the Australian Trade Deal went from being publicly debated to being signed off in June with total disregard for the interests of UK […]